cya6b/BERT_based_framework_for_ACC/README.md

 https://github.com/cya6b/Rule-interpretation-for-fire-safety-ontology/tree/main/model%20result%20documents

 Additionally, the following video demonstrates the semantic annotation process applied to single sentences of regulatory text.
-Using class and attribute labels, the entities and relationships within each sentence are annotated, with the annotated results serving as a gold standard dataset for training the BERT-based entity-relationship extraction model in the BFSO construction process.
+Using class and attribute labels, the entities and relationships within each sentence are annotated, with the annotated results serving as a gold standard dataset for training the BERT-based entity-relationship extraction model in the BFSO construction process.semantic annotation tools: doccano

 https://github.com/user-attachments/assets/d34cd171-4b97-4f97-8f18-87160b40b8f0